Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 'Paris Market' is a 19th century French heirloom.
 It produces bright orange, round ‘baby’ carrots only 2.5 - 4 cm in diameter which are tender and crunchy.
 It is an ideal carrot to grow in heavy soils, where bigger carrots fail and great in containers.
 It is a good choice in kids’ gardens as it is so fast growing.

-Carrot 'Purple Dragon'
+Carrot 'Purple Dragon' OG

 A beautiful heirloom carrot that has a dark-purple skin with an orange interior, very decorative in salads or steamed.
 The flavour is slightly spicy and sweet.
+Days to harvest: 65 - 90.

-Carrot 'Purple Haze'
+Carrot 'Purple Sun' UT

-Carrot 'Red-Core Chantenay' Organically certified
+Carrot 'Red-Core Chantenay' UT

 'Red-Core Chantenay' is an heirloom variety with a great flavour.
 The carrots are high quality, smooth, tapered, deep orange - red in colour to 14 cm long.
 It grows well in most soil types, including clay soils.
 It resists splitting and forking, the strong tops make for easy pulling.
 Days to harvest: 70 - 75.